Phonics and Early Reading

 This continues into Year 1 and Year 2 where your child will work in small groups with an adult on the phonemes they need to learn.
 The programme is tailored directly to their needs.

-The teachers read to the children, too, so the children get to know all sorts of stories, poetry and information books.
-They learn many more words this way and it also helps their writing.
+In our school, the teachers read good quality texts to the children so the children get to know all sorts of stories, poetry and information books.
+They learn many more words this way which in turn helps to improve the vocabulary choices in their writing.

 How will I know how well my child is doing?